Marius-cpu/fLib/README.md

 }
 ```

-This will create a frame with the text "Hello world!" and a background image
+This will create a frame with the text "Hello world!" and a background color(RGB)
   ![fLib](readme.png)